What Is Pulmonary Fibrosis?

 In many cases, the diagnosis of IPF can be made on CT scan but, in other cases of lung fibrosis, a lung biopsy may be necessary to obtain enough tissue to make an accurate diagnosis.
 The biopsy specimen is examined microscopically by a pathologist to confirm the presence of fibrosis.
 Often, a biopsy is not necessary.

-Some types of lung fibrosis may respond to corticosteroids and other medications that suppress the body’s immune system by decreasing the processes that lead to fibrosis.
+Some types of ILDs may respond to corticosteroids and other medications that suppress the body’s immune system by decreasing the processes that lead to fibrosis.
 The goal is to decrease lung inflammation and subsequent scarring.

-In addition to the medicines, there are also non-drug approaches available that can help manage IPF symptoms.
+In addition to the medicines, there are also non-drug approaches available that can help manage pulmonary fibrosis symptoms.
 Pulmonary rehabilitation, often combined with oxygen therapy, may help improve the ability to function without severe breathlessness.

 Pulmonary rehabilitation involves nutritional advice, exercise and breathing techniques, whilst oxygen therapy allows the patient to continue being as active as possible.